 - Warmup Boss: The Skeleton King.
 He has weak attacks, few minions, not much health, and no abilities.

-- Wicked Witch: Benetha The Witch.
+- Wicked Witch: Benetha, The Witch.

 Wrath Of The FallenThe Spiritual Successor to Herobrine's Mansion.
 The protagonist is sailing to the city of Grenor.
-Upon arriving, they discover that the city is the site of a demonic invasion.
+Upon arriving, they discover that the city is the site of a Demonic invasion.
 Naturally, it's up to them to save the day.